-- 1. they possess sufficient information upon which to determine the Application; - 2. an inquiry into the issues raised by the objectors would not be likely to provide any further factual information to assist Ministers in determining the Application; - 3. they have had regard to the various material considerations relevant to the Application, including issues raised by objections; and - 4. the objectors have been afforded every opportunity to provide information and to make representations.
+- 1. they possess sufficient information upon which to determine the Application; - 2. an inquiry into the issues raised by the objectors would not be likely to provide any further factual information to assist Ministers in determining the Application; - 3. they have had regard to the various material considerations relevant to the Application; and - 4. the objectors have been afforded every opportunity to provide information and to make representations.